 Plain Text: plain text with no formatting controls

 Dropzone: a variable that allows nesting other elements by dragging and dropping inside of this element in the editor

 Rich Text: text with formatting controls (output as html)

-Image: an image (note that the <img> tag will be generated for you)
+Image (HTML): a HTML image (the <img> tag will be generated for you)